1 16 Of A Cup

 Methods for Measuring 1/16 of a Cup

 • Using a Smaller Measuring Device: The most straightforward approach is to use a smaller measuring device, such as a teaspoon or a small liquid measuring spoon.
 One-sixteenth of a cup is equivalent to approximately 1.09 tablespoons, or about 1 1/2 teaspoons.
-However, using a measuring spoon might result in slight inaccuracy.
+That said, using a measuring spoon might result in slight inaccuracy.

 • Using a Food Scale: A kitchen scale provides the most precise method for measuring 1/16 of a cup, especially for dry ingredients like flour and sugar.
 The weight of 1/16 of a cup will vary depending on the ingredient's density.
 Always refer to the recipe's instructions or consult a conversion chart to determine the appropriate weight.